 - Serve as a key resource in daily coordination of advocacy efforts across local, state, and federal levels of government

-- Work closely with our president & CEO, public relations, development team, lobbyists and social media liaison to coordinate all the organizations’ advocacy resources that meet a variety of broad and/or tailored needs.
+- Work closely with our president & CEO, public relations, development team, lobbyists, and social media liaison to coordinate all the organizations’ advocacy resources to meet a variety of broad and/or tailored needs.

 - Evaluate and develop organizational communications on advocacy strategy, successes, and challenges.
 This includes working closely with other departments to assess their information needs and helping to create efficient solutions.

 - Develop, write, and produce materials to keep Island Harvests’ internal departments and external audiences up to date on our advocacy efforts.
 This may include briefings, presentations, communications resources, campaign progress updates, and meeting agendas.

 - Coordinate internal communications, including scheduling meetings, notetaking, identifying action items, tracking deliverables, and producing reports on our government relations and advocacy work.

 - Strategize and plan meetings with elected officials and staff as well as conferences (locally, regionally and nationally) and report to the president & CEO and other relevant staff